Saturday,

 …the church universal: its leaders,

-its people, and its mission.
+its people, and

 Lord, in your mercy, receive our prayer.